 Learn the history and find out if there is to be a phoenix rising midst the ashes.

-About the presenter: Ola Bergman
+Presenter: Ola Bergman

 Living in Sweden, Ola Bergman is in love with Burgundy which he visits every summer.